microsoft/commercial-marketplace-client-java/README.md

 - AAD_APP_CERT: A base64-encoded version of a certificate which also contains a private key.
 This certificate is used to authenticate the AAD_APP_CLIENT_ID.
 You can do the conversion in a bash shell with the command line with "base64 &lt;certificate.pfx&gt; -w 0".
 Websites also exist, such as [Base64.Guru](https://base64.guru/converter/encode/file).
 - AAD_APP_CERT_SECRET: Password for the certificate.

-You can make sure these are set by using the template [variables.conf.template](./variables.conf.template) and then copying that file to variables.conf.
+You can make sure these are set by using the template [variables.conf.template](./variables.conf.template) and creating a copy of that file as variables.conf.
 Once copied, fill in the proper values.

 To create the certificate using OpenSSL, these lines work great: